thesecretlab/diary/Steps.md

 4. Add a Navigation Controller to the storyboard.
 5. Drag the Initial View Controller arrow from the Note View Controller to the Navigation Controller.
-6. Drag a Table View into the Table View Controller.
-7. Select the Table View.
+6. Select the Table View.
     1. Set its Content to Static Cells.
     2. Select the Table View Section.
 Set its number of rows to 1.
     3. Select the cell.